ietf-wg-aipref/wg-materials/ietf124/minutes.md

 * Bradley: There's a worry that if we don't define this category, then someone else will
     * "Veto power" is loaded
-    * we're not opearting in a world where there's visibility into what crawlers do
+    * we're not operating in a world where there's visibility into what crawlers do
         * if you don't tell me who you are, then let me tell you what I am willing to let you do with my content

-* Alissa: Geopref WG (from back in the day) had a very similar to debate
+* Alissa: Geopriv WG (from back in the day) had a very similar to debate
     * People do whatever they want with the things you don't define.
 Nothing we can do about that.
     * Glad Section 3.2 is there, but it's not sufficient
     * I dno't see the value of the top-level category